-46 See, e.g., MITRE Comment at 17 ("The U.S. should rely on existing sector-specific regulators, equipping them to address new Al-related regulatory needs."); HR Policy Association (HRPA) Comment at 4 (policymakers should "align, when possible, any new guidelines or standards for AI with existing government policies and commonly adopted employer best practices"); Jonhson & Johnson Comment at 2 (recommending "regulatory approaches to AI that are contextual, proportional and use-case specific"); SIFMA Comment at 5 (supporting a "flexible, and principles-based approach to thirdparty AI risk management, with the applicable sectoral regulators providing additional specific requirements as needed" similar to cybersecurity and pointing to NYDFS Part 500.11(a) as instructive); Morningstar, Inc. Comment at 1-3 (financial regulations apply to AI systems); Intel Comment at 3 (identifying existing sectoral laws that apply to AI harms); Ernst and Young Comment at 11 (uniformity of accountability requirements might not be practical across sectors or even within the same sector); see also, e.g., Eric Schmidt Comment (arguing in an individual comment that "AI accountability should depend on business sector.").
+46 See, e.g., MITRE Comment at 17 ("The U.S. should rely on existing sector-specific regulators, equipping them to address new Al-related regulatory needs."); HR Policy Association (HRPA) Comment at 4 (policymakers should "align, when possible, any new guidelines or standards for AI with existing government policies and commonly adopted employer best practices"): Jonhson & Johnson Comment at 2 (recommending "regulatory approaches to AI that are contextual, proportional and use-case specific"); SIFMA Comment at 5 (supporting a "flexible, and principles-based approach to thirdparty AI risk management, with the applicable sectoral regulators providing additional specific requirements as needed" similar to cybersecurity and pointing to NYDFS Part 500.11(a) as instructive); Morningstar, Inc. Comment at 1-3 (financial regulations apply to AI systems); Intel Comment at 3 (identifying existing sectoral laws that apply to AI harms); Ernst and Young Comment at 11 (uniformity of accountability requirements might not be practical across sectors or even within the same sector); see also, e.a., Eric Schmidt Comment (arguing in an individual comment that "AI accountability should depend on business sector").

 of which often requires sector-specific knowledge.
 At the 2.5.
-FACILITATE INTERNAL AND same time, there is risk in every sector, and cross-sec- INDEPENDENT EVALUATIONS toral risks are present in both foundation models and Commenters noted that self-administered AI system asspecialized AI systems deployed in unintended contexts. sessments are important for identifying risks and system Not every sectoral oversight body currently has sufficient Al sociotechnical expertise to define and implement accountability measures in all instances.
-The record surfaces interest in developing federal governmental capacity to address AI system impacts and coordinate governmental responses across sectors.
+FACILITATE INTERNAL AND same time, there is risk in every sector, and cross-sec- INDEPENDENT EVALUATIONS mental responses across sectors.47